 The dock expansion and 3-acre impervious surface addition was developed on a wetland conservation easement requiring the execution of a wetland mitigation expansion.
-There was extremely wet soils and organics that were uncovered throughout the expansion despite nothing being shown on the borings.
+There were extremely wet soils and organics that were uncovered throughout the expansion despite nothing being shown on the borings.
 Cleveland Construction was able to treat the soils with fly ash for the dock pads to remove the moisture and installed French drains with bridged stone for the organics.

-Cleveland Construction also installed two 20K gallon underground storage tanks that serviced the new dry fire sprinkler system throughout the dock and office.
+Cleveland Construction also installed two 20,000 gallon underground storage tanks that serviced the new dry fire sprinkler system throughout the dock and office.
 This was a value engineering measure by Cleveland Construction which saved the owner $50,000 from the original design.